basarsubasi/simplefitnessapp/README.md

 3. **Schedule Workouts**: Plan your fitness routine by selecting a date.

 4. **Track Progress**: Log weights and reps you have done during your workouts to see your improvement.

+(Notifications aren't implemented on the F-Droid builds due to expo-notifications package incompatibility with F-Droid)